afriesen95/PyDF-Merge/README.md

 # PyDF-Merge
-CLI tool for merging PDF files written in Python.
+CLI tool for merging PDF files.
+Written in Python.

 ## Installation
 1. Download the latest release.